-Okin Note 10: This is the most common Okin transformer used on both lift chairs and power recliners.
+Okin Note 10: This is the most common Okin transformer used on both lift chairs and some power recliners.
 If your chair has a cord coming out from under the chair that plugs into the transformer with a plug that has a flat blade and a round blade, this is the transformer you will need.
 Sometimes, transformers have the numbers SP2A or SP2B on them; if yours has that designation, then this #6232 is the one you need.
 The #6242 power cord below is included with the transformer when you order it.

 Okin Note 11: This is the power cord only for the # 6232 transformer above.
 NOTE: Don’t order this cord if you don’t also already have a #6232 transformer… Many folks that are missing the transformer off their chair (usually due to the chair being moved, put into storage, etc) mistakenly think that they only need the power cord to get their chair going again, when what they really need is the transformer… The cord coming from the chair with the small flat blade and round blade plugs into the transformer, and then the transformer plugs into the wall.

 Okin Note 12: This transformer is mainly used by Berkline and La Z Boy, and also by other smaller manufacturers.
 It has a female plug on the output side that takes a three pin connector.

 Okin Note 13: This transformer is almost always used on Berkline chairs, and other manufacturers with some type of heat and/or massage system.
 It has a female plug on the output side with a six pin connector.